Hospice and Palliative Care

 Serving Areas Including Lafayette, Opelousas, New Iberia, And More!

-HOPE Healthcare and Hospice is available 24/7 for patients throughout Acadiana - Ville Platte Jennings, Church Point, Eunice, Breaux Bridge, Crowley, St. Martinville, Kaplan, and all the stops in between.
+HOPE Healthcare and Hospice is available 24/7 for patients throughout Acadiana - Ville Platte Jennings, Church Point, Eunice, Breaux Bridge, Crowley, St. Martinville, Kaplan, and all the stops between.
 Our mission is to provide compassionate hospice care with dignity and respect for terminally ill patients and their families, regardless of if they reside in urban or rural areas.

 We offer comprehensive services to patients and families from our knowledgeable, caring, and compassionate hospice team and staff members.
 We understand that each person’s end-of-life journey is unique and strive to ensure that every individual receives the highest quality of hospice care possible.
 If you or someone you know is facing a life-limiting illness, contact HOPE Healthcare and Hospice today to learn more.